cchudzicki-ocw-testing/11.255-spring-2021/content/pages/readings.md

 Susskind, Lawrence and Connie Ozawa (1984). ["Mediated Negotiation in the Public Sector: The Planner as Mediator" (PDF).](https://susskindreader.mit.edu/sites/default/files/Mediated%20Negotiation%20in%20the%20Public%20Sector.pdf) *Journal of Planning Education and Research* 4(1): 5–15.

 Susskind, Lawrence and Jennifer Thomas-Larmer (1999).
-"Conducting a Conflict Assessment" in Susskind, Lawrence, Sarah McKearnan, and Jennifer Thomas-Larmer (eds.), *The Consensus Building Handbook.* Thousand Oaks, CA: Sage.
+"Conducting a Conflict Assessment" in Lawrence Susskind, Sarah McKearnan, and Jennifer Thomas-Larmer (eds.), *The Consensus Building Handbook.* Thousand Oaks, CA: Sage.
 ISBN: 9780761908449.

 Thayer-Hart, Nancy (ed.)
 (2007). *The Facilitator’s Tool Kit: A Guide for Helping Groups Get Results*.
 University of Wisconsin System Board of Regents